 If your proposed extension could interfere with visibility for motorists, it will also limit how far out you can build.

-‘Another factor to bear in mind when building within three metres (or in some cases, six metres) of neighbouring buildings is the Party Wall etc Act, which requires you to formally notify the adjoining owners two months in advance of the proposed project,’ says Ian Rock.
-(See planningportal.gov.uk.)
+‘Another factor to bear in mind when building within three metres (or in some cases, six metres) of neighbouring buildings is the Party Wall Act, which requires you to formally notify the adjoining owners two months in advance of the proposed project,’ says Ian Rock.
+(See planningportal.gov.uk (opens in new tab).)

 Considering access issues when extending a house

-Organising the access to your extension is an important early step when you extend a house because it could limit your design options.
+Organising the access to your extension is an important early step to consider when planning a house extension because it could limit your design options.
 So, if access to the rear of your home is restricted, perhaps because you live in a terraced house, you will need to talk to your builders and neighbours early on in the process to ensure you won't be causing issues for later on in the build.
-Having materials craned over a house is possible but it's extremely expensive and you need to get the agreement of the council to close the road temporarily.
+Having materials craned over a house is possible, but it's extremely expensive and you need to get the agreement of the council to close the road temporarily.

 What to do if your extension's planning application is rejected